Loading...

 Get ready to boost your grades and deepen your understanding with these easy-to-follow solutions!

-When heat energy $Q$ causes a change in temperature $\Delta T=T_f-T_i$ in a sample with specific heat capacity $c$ and mass $m$, then we can relate all these physical quantities as following formula \[Q=mc\Delta T=mc(T_f-T_i)\] where $T_f$ and $T_i$ are the initial and final temperatures.
+When heat energy ($Q$) causes a change in temperature $\Delta T=T_f-T_i$ in a sample with specific heat capacity ($c$) and mass ($m$), the relationship between these physical quantities is expressed by the following formula: \[Q=mc\Delta T=mc(T_f-T_i)\] where $T_f$ and $T_i$ are the initial and final temperatures.

 Heat Practice Problems